 The first part of June is often very spring-like and can be great fishing.
 As we get more into the summer and temperatures begin to rise, low and mid-elevation mountain streams, particularly larger ones, begin to “slow down” as water temperatures warm.
 Better fishing will be found on smaller, more canopied streams and at higher elevations during much of the summer.
 Tourism also peaks at this time, making it advantageous to venture a little more off the beaten path.

 The first part of the summer is usually pretty good wade fishing on the Clinch but mid summer often sees heavier water releases as power demands increase.
-This is one of the best times of year to fish the carp flats, with August and September being two of my favorite months.

 Fall (September 16—November 30)